sul-dlss-labs/lapl-directories/README.md

 # lapl-directories

-Explore phone directories in the Los Angeles Public Library:
+Download metadata and PDFs for phone directories in the Los Angeles Public Library:

 https://rescarta.lapl.org/